psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 WEDNESDAY.—(Before E. H. Hulton, P. C. Fall, P. Breton, and J. Bernard, esqs.)

 Bigamy.— Daniel Webb, a diminutive hatchet-faced man, apparently upwards of fifty years of age, was placed at the bar under the following circumstance: — The complainant in the case was Margaret Leary, a stout, respectably-attired motherly-looking woman, of about forty-five years of age; with three children by a former marriage.
 She said the prisoner had married her five years ago, in the Isle of Wight, and she had lived comfortably with him till recently, when their harmony was disturbed by the visit of another lady, who claimed the prisoner as her husband, in virtue of priority of engagement.
 She had not the slightest fault to find with his conduct to her or her children, to whom he always behaved as kindly as if he had been their own father.
-She did not appear to wish to make any claim on the prisoner; her object being simply to prevent him from having claim any upon her, and she wished the Magistrates to compel him to " sign his hand" to the effect that he would never come near her to trouble her again.
+She did not appear to wish to make any claim on the prisoner; her object being simply to prevent him from having claim any upon her, and she wished the Magistrates to compel him to "sign his hand" to the effect that he would never come near her to trouble her again.

 The Magistrates said they could not deal with the case, unless she wished to press the charge of bigamy; but as the prisoner had a wife already living, he could have no claim upon her.
 The complainant declined to press the charge, but gave the prisoner to understand that it was held *in terrorem* over his head, in case he ever annoyed her in future.
 The parties formerly had kept the Tontine Inn, at Newport, Isle of Wight.
 Webb said he had never seen nor heard tidings of his former wife for twelve years, till she unluckily made her appearance and caused this expose.
 ```